 Breaking news from the DVSA!
-The theory test will be undergoing a much-needed makeover from April 14th, 2020.
+The theory test will soon be undergoing a much-needed makeover.
 The standard written case study at the end of the multiple-choice section will be dropped in favour of a video clip scenario.
 Don’t start panicking just yet—the rest of the theory test will remain very much the same.

 Let’s take a closer look at these theory test changes, shall we?